 Fr.
 Jonathan's free time is filled with family activities as he is blessed with an incredible wife and four wonderful kids.
 When there's a bit of down time, he likes to read about culture, watch British Top Gear, or watch/play just about any kind of sports (with a particular affinity for football).

 Mary has been a member of Grace Church since 2009 and was ordained a deacon in December 2012.
-She is Chaplain for Grace VPK, pastor to the "little lambs," their families and the staff.
-Mary is also Chaplain of our chapter of the Order of the Daughters of the King.
+Mary is Chaplain of our chapter of the Order of the Daughters of the King.
 Serving in the Philippines, ministering to teenage girls who were victims of human trafficking, has strengthened her resolve to see that all are free from modern day slavery and she continues to work toward that goal.
 Recently Mary became a Coordinator on the International Justice Mission Orlando Volunteer Team and looks forward to helping others to get involved in this work.

 Mary served as a nurse, educator and administrator with the Veterans Health Administration for 28 years.
-She loves the arts, especially music, and enjoys singing with the Choir of Grace when she can.
+She loves the arts, especially music, and enjoys singing whenever she can.

 Children's Ministry Coordinator